kiraacorsac/VV035-blender-study-materials/05 - texturing/01_quick_tips.md

 ## HDRI Textures

 If you want to make your reflective materials (especially metals) look good, you need to give them something to reflect.
-To quickly solve this issue, use an *HDRI* texture, or an *Environment Texture*.
+Also, you might want to quickly set up very realistic ambient lighting for your scene.
+For this purposes one uses an *HDRI* texture, or an *Environment Texture*.
 This is an 360° image that will give the additional pinch of realism that out-of-the-box reflective materials lack.

 In shading workspace, in the node editor, use the second-to-leftmost dropdown to change from *Object* to *World*.
 Press **Shift+A** and select *Environment Texture*.
 Conect it to the *Color* input of the *Background* node - your 'world' in the 3D viewport should turn bright pink, signaling missing texture.
 Click the *Open* button and select an HDRI texture of your choice.